Pipeline operator agrees to guilty plea in California spill – KION546

 While less severe than initially feared, the spill about 4 miles (6.4 kilometers) offshore shuttered beaches in surf-friendly Huntington Beach and nearby communities for a week and fisheries for more than a month, oiled birds and threatened wetlands the region has been striving to restore.

+The alarm sounded repeatedly throughout the night and workers shut down the pipeline to investigate, then restarted it again.
+Before dawn on Oct.
+2, a boat went out and traveled along the course of the undersea pipeline with flashlights but didn’t see signs of a leak, according to the agreement.

+It wasn’t until authorities went out after daybreak that the spill was identified, the papers said.

-Amplify contends that two ships dragged their anchors across the pipeline and damaged it during a January 2021 storm.
-Without this damage, Amplify has claimed that the spill would not have happened.
+In the plea agreement, Amplify contends that two ships dragged their anchors across the pipeline and damaged it during a January 2021 storm, but they weren’t notified until after the October 2021 spill.
+Without this damage, Amplify, which has filed a civil claim against the ships, has argued that the spill would not have happened.